-This Spanish-style chicken stew with chorizo, olives and chickpeas is simply packed with flavour.
+This Spanish Chicken Stew with chorizo, olives and chickpeas is simply packed with flavour.

 They really shine in this Spanish-style chicken, chorizo, olive and chickpea stew which you just need to make ASAP!
 Serve with rice or couscous to soak up the lovely sauce.